This post is also available in: Español

 In last year’s assessment of the Bonn Challenge, IUCN commended the U.S. for surpassing its pledge to restore 15 million hectares by 2020.
 Using mostly silviculture practices, the U.S. Forest Service brought 17 million hectares into restoration by June 2019.
 Another example is El Salvador, which reported bringing more than 120,000 hectares under restoration since 2014.
 The country used a diverse range of interventions, from agroforestry to focusing on protected lands and key biodiversity areas.
 IUCN also noted that nearly 71.11 million hectares of land were under restoration as of 2018.

 However, the assessment’s numbers only come from 19 regions and countries out of the 57 that committed to the challenge.
 These countries used a progress-tracking protocol and tool developed by IUCN for identifying, assessing and tracking action on the Bonn Challenge commitments.

-Brazil, El Salvador, Rwanda, the U.S. and the Mexican state of Quintana Roo piloted an in-depth version of the reporting protocol in 2018, and their reports feed data into the Bonn Challenge Barometer, a website that shows each country’s progress.
+Brazil, El Salvador, Rwanda, the U.S. and the Mexican state of Quintana Roo piloted an in-depth version of the reporting protocol in 2018, and their reports feed data into the Barometer of Restoration Success, a website that shows each country’s progress.

-The Barometer focuses on both the results of restoration interventions such as hectares, jobs generated, carbon sequestered, biodiversity areas enhanced, and also the required conditions behind it, such as the policies a government has passed and the funding it has allocated or secured.
+The Barometer focuses on both the results of restoration interventions such as hectares, jobs generated, carbon sequestered and biodiversity areas enhanced, as well as the required conditions behind it, such as the policies a government has passed and the funding it has allocated or secured.